SarahPythonista/untitled-pyvideo-subtitle-project/README.md

 - Using these notes, read through the transcription and make needed corrections.
 If there are many errors, you may need to play the original talk video (on 2x speed) while reading along to get context, or look up talk info to get things like the correct spelling of the speaker's name.
 - Use [https://trends.google.com/](https://trends.google.com/) if you need to determine which term or spelling is more popular.
 For example, I needed to compare if "foot gun" or "footgun" was the more popular term.
 - Commit the corrected .srt transcript as, for example, `pytexas-2024/talk-name.srt`.
 (We'll use the existence of this file in the repo as a sign that it is finished.
 Please don't commit half-finished .srt files.)
 DO NOT CHANGE THE ORIGINAL SRT FILE IN THE `pytexas-2024/originals` FOLDER.
 COMMIT A NEW FILE.
-- Send the videos to the YouTube channel owner so they can add them to the video.
+- Send the subtitles to the YouTube channel owner so they can add them to the video.

 In the future, we'll be adding these transcripts to the PyVideo repo so that they can be searchable on that site.
 We'll also create translations of these subtitles to non-English languages.